Mero Share and DEMAT in Nepal: the mistakes that cost first-time investors real money

 DEMAT and Mero Share both expire at the end of Ashad each fiscal year unless renewed.
 Total cost is Rs 150 (Rs 100 + Rs 50, plus wallet fee).
 It takes 5 minutes through Khalti, eSewa or ConnectIPS using your BOID number.

-The trap: many investors don't renew in Ashad; they renew when they next try to apply for an IPO, often in Shrawan or Bhadra.
+The trap: most investors don't renew in Ashad.
+They renew when they next try to apply for an IPO, usually in Shrawan or Bhadra.
 Renewal reactivation takes 24–48 hours and also needs to sync to the bank's ASBA system, which adds another day or two.
-If you renew on the day an IPO closes, the system may show you renewed but the bank's ASBA check still treats your account as inactive — application rejected.
+If you renew on the day an IPO closes, the Mero Share screen may show you renewed but the bank's ASBA check still treats your account as inactive.
+Application rejected.

 Mistake 2: Entering the wrong CRN